peterfeifanchen/Website/about.md

 and stateless middleboxes.
 Efforts to rectify this is still ongoing.
 9. Began dabbling in machine learning and economics, both respectable natural directions to pursue given my background in systems, wireless signal processing and finance.
-These days you will find me reading papers on systems (OSDI, SOSP, SIGCOMM, EUROSYS, MOBISYS, IEEE Transactions), machine learning (NIPS, CVPR), and economics (/r/economics) during my morning commutes.
+These days you will find me reading papers on systems (OSDI, SOSP, SIGCOMM, EUROSYS, MOBISYS, IEEE Transactions), machine learning (NIPS, ICML), and economics (/r/economics) during my morning commutes.